Skip to main content

 Save in a different location for the backup (e.g., a cloud folder)

 This page titled 11: Chapter 11.
-Add/edit beams, walls, and curtain walls is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Yongyeon Cho via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Add/edit beams, walls, and curtain walls is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Yongyeon Cho via source content that was edited to the style and standards of the LibreTexts platform.